kups23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 12-newest_files script created to list 10 newst files in the directory
 - 13-unique script created to print words that appears once
 - 14-findthatword script created to display lines containing the pattern “root” from the file /etc/passwd
+- 15-countthatword script that count number of line where bin pattern is found in /etc/passwd